trueos/trueos-docs/trueos-handbook/sysadmclient.rst

    to lock certain applications against being updated, you will need to instead manually update software as needed using :command:`pkg`.

+Once the update is complete, Update Manager will provide a message indicating that a reboot is required.
+Save your work and, when ready, manually reboot into the new boot environment containing the applied updates.

 The "Latest Check" field indicates the date and time the system last checked for updates.
 To manually check for updates, click the "Check for Updates" button.

-If a security update is available, it will be listed as such and can be applied by checking its box and clicking the "Start Updates" button.
-If the update requires a reboot, Update Manager will provide a message after installation so that you can save your work and manually reboot into the newly patched operating system.

 The "Branches" tab of Update Manager provides a listing of available branches.
 In the example shown in :numref:`Figure %s: Switching Branches <update3>`, this system is currently running the 10.2 branch and the upcoming 11.0 branch is available for selection.